zarf-dev/proposals/0048-schema-update-process/README.md

 ### Schema

 Zarf currently publishes a JSON schema, see the [current version](https://raw.githubusercontent.com/zarf-dev/zarf/refs/heads/main/zarf.schema.json).
-Users often use editor integrations to have built in schema validation to on zarf.yaml files.
+Users often use editor integrations to have built-in schema validation for zarf.yaml files.
 This strategy is [referenced in the docs](https://docs.zarf.dev/ref/dev/#vscode).
 The Zarf schema is also included in the [schemastore](https://github.com/SchemaStore/schemastore/blob/ae724e07880d0b7f8458f17655003b3673d3b773/src/schemas/json/zarf.json) repository.

 Zarf will use a conditional schema validation strategy through the `apiVersion` field.
-If the `apiVersion`is `v1alpha1` then the schema will evaluate the zarf.yaml file according to the v1alpha1 schema, if the `apiVersion` is v1beta1 then the zarf.yaml will be evaluated according to the v1beta1 schema.
+If the `apiVersion` is `v1alpha1` then the schema will evaluate the zarf.yaml file according to the v1alpha1 schema, if the `apiVersion` is v1beta1 then the zarf.yaml will be evaluated according to the v1beta1 schema.

 ### Updating packages

 Once the latest schema is introduced the built zarf.yaml file will contain the package definition for each apiVersion.
 Versions will be separated by `---`.
-Since Zarf currently will only read the first yaml object (only until the `---` separator) as long as newer packages place the v1alpha1 packages at the beginning of the zarf.yaml it will continue to work with older versions of Zarf.
+Currently, Zarf only checks the first yaml object in the `zarf.yaml` file.
+To maintain backwards compatibility newer packages will place the v1alpha1 definition at the beginning of the zarf.yaml.
+Future versions of Zarf will check the api version of each package definition and grab the latest one that it understands.

 A new field on all future schemas called `.build.apiVersion` will be introduced to track which apiVersion was used at build time.
 This field will be used to determine which version of the package definition will be printed to the user during `zarf package inspect definition` and the interactive prompts of `zarf package deploy|remove`.

 ### Minimum Zarf version requirements

 Zarf will introduce a minimum version requirement for the package to be deployed.
 If there is a new field in the v1beta1 schema that changes the deploy process, then the package should not be deployable on versions of Zarf without that feature.
 A new field `build.deployRequirements` will track the deploy requirements and prevent users from deploying packages that are likely to break.
 Once this field is introduced, Zarf will check against this field to ensure it can deploy packages.
-The field will look like:
+The field will look like below:
 ```go
 type DeployRequirements struct  {
 	// the minimum version of the Zarf CLI that can deploy the package